Fresno State Bulldogs football statistical leaders

 Derek Carr holds all of Fresno State's passing records.

 The Fresno State Bulldogs football statistical leaders are individual statistical leaders of the Fresno State Bulldogs football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Bulldogs represent California State University, Fresno in the NCAA's Mountain West Conference (MW).
+As of the upcoming 2026 season, the Bulldogs represent California State University, Fresno in the NCAA Division I FBS Pac-12 Conference.

 Fresno State began competing in intercollegiate football in 1921, but these lists are dominated by more recent players for several reasons: